Vera Rozanka

-Vera Rozanka (װעראַ ראָזאַנקאַ, 1893–1985), was a Russian-born Yiddish Theatre actor and manager, soprano, writer, radio performer, and recording artist.
+Vera Rozanka (װעראַ ראָזאַנקאַ, 1893–1985), was a Ukrainian Yiddish Theatre actor and manager, soprano, writer, radio performer, and recording artist.
 During her career, she shared the stage with many notables of the Yiddish Theatre world, including Aaron Lebedeff, Ben Bonus, Fraydele Oysher, Miriam Kressyn and Menasha Skulnik.
 Among her typical acts were to perform as non-Jewish Russian, Ukrainian or Romani characters in folk costumes, performing under the name "the yiddishe shikse" (Shiksa).

 Biography

 She was born Shifra Viner (שפרה װינער) in Konotop, Chernigov Governorate, Russian Empire (now in Sumy Oblast, Ukraine) on November 4, 1893.
 Her father was an entrepreneur or contractor.
 She had a traditional education in a Cheder and in a general equivalency school.
 As a youth she was already performing as a singer in school and at private celebrations.
 She soon began playing child roles in the Yiddish Theatre.

 In 1914, she married the Polish-born Yiddish Theatre actor and playwright Israel Rosenberg in Warsaw and they emigrated to Canada in 1917.
 She acted in the Yiddish theatre there and wrote poetry and stories for Yiddish-language newspapers in Winnipeg and Toronto.
 At some point she adopted Vera Rosenberg as her name and Vera Rozanka or Rozanko as her stage name.
 Their daughter Rebecca (Betty) was born in Toronto in September 1918.
 In 1921 they relocated to New York City, settling in Brooklyn.
-There she gradually became well-known as a Yiddish Theatre actor and would often perform in her husband's translations of Ukrainian plays.
+There she gradually became well known as a Yiddish Theatre actor and would often perform in her husband's translations of Ukrainian plays.
 She became known for her act as the "yiddishe shikse", where she would sing Russian- or Ukrainian-language songs, or perform in skits with a Russian accent and broken English.